magnuskahr/P2P-Eksamensnoter/Pastry and its Applications.md

 > * Prefix matching
 > * `O(log(n))` routing can be done in O(logn) time!

-Say that we have a peer with ID *1010*, it will then maintain routing table with the some peers with an id matching the following sequence
+Say that we have a peer with ID *1010*, it will then maintain routing table with the some peers with an id matching the following sequence, each being the closest to the peer proximity wise

 * *
 * 1*
 * 10*
 * 101*

-At lookup time, if the id falls within the leafset, the job is done, otherwise, the routing table will be used, and lookup will be propagated to the entry with the largest matching prefix, thereby taking locality into account in the ID space.
+At lookup time, if the id falls within the leafset, the job is done, otherwise, the routing table will be used, and lookup will be propagated to the entry with the largest matching prefix, thereby taking locality into account.

 ### Joining